 I mean, who doesn’t want cookies for breakfast?

 More specifically, what toddler doesn’t want cookies for breakfast?
 And what if I told you I’ve come up with a hearty and healthy cookie that is both toddler-approved and also perfectly acceptable to enjoy as the most important meal of the day?
+And what if it was something you could prep far in advance to enjoy throughout the busy week?
 Because that’s what you’ll get with this recipe for Peanut Butter Banana Breakfast Cookies.

 If you know me at all, you know I’m all about enticing my 18-month old to eat a healthy, balanced diet in any way I can.
 I’m no stranger to mixing vegetables and other superfoods into popsicles, muffins, pancakes and mac-and-cheese that she gobbles up on the regular.
 Now I’m proud to say I can add these Peanut Butter Banana Breakfast Cookies to my healthy homemade toddler food arsenal.